 Make sure you have all documents in order to sell.
 Buyers and settlement agents will ask for a copy of your deed, property survey (must be current/correct), copies of all utility and insurance bills (buyers may ask about current expenses), copies of warranty documents, security system agreements, and copies of recorded restrictions on your property.

-De-clutter and remove personal items
+De-clutter/remove personal items

 Remove personal items and photos, remove excess furniture and clutter.
 The home should be spacious and clean.
 Begin at your front door and go through the entire house, even de-clutter your basement, attic and garage.
 Organize your closets and kitchen cabinets.
 Everything should be clean and orderly.

-Remove items not intended to remain after sale
+Remove items that are not for sale

 Repair, replace and paint